 On 16 February 1946, on the West Coast of the United States, L. Ron Hubbard was released from active duty in the US Navy.
 Towards the end of that month, Hubbard went on a trip to the East Coast.

 In a later taped lecture of 18 October 1958, entitled The Story of Dianetics and Scientology, Hubbard lies and says that he had “sold a movie – Dive Bomber” right at the beginning of the War for 10,000 dollars, which he put in a safe deposit box.
 He also said his movie starred Wallace Beery.
 There was a movie called Dive Bomber, but it was from a story by Frank Wead – screenplay by Wead and Buckner.
 It starred Errol Flynn, not Wallace Beery.
-Dive Bomber was a propaganda film, designed to drum up support for World War II, and it turned out to be one of Warner’s biggest hits of 1941, generating a profit in excess of $1 million.
+Apparently, the Errol Flynn archives do contain a reference to Hubbard being paid a small amount simply for the use of the title, which is not how Hubbard is spinning it – as you can see.
+At any rate, Dive Bomber was a propaganda film, designed to drum up support for World War II, and it turned out to be one of Warner’s biggest hits of 1941, generating a profit in excess of $1 million.

 Here’s the original trailer –

 Hubbard invents that convoluted explanation to cover how he had the money to buy a yacht basically.